Are your dog’s supplements free of harmful ingredients? In most cases, your answer should be no.

 Capsules are made with animal or vegetable gelatin.
 Vegetable gelatin is made from a chemical biopolymer that comes from brown seaweed and it’s definitely preferable to animal gelatin.
 Animal gelatin comes from:

 - Bone marrow

-You need to find out if the gelatin on your dog’s capsule is vegetable or animal … never buy products that use animal gelatin.
+You need to find out if the gelatin in your dog’s capsule is vegetable or animal.
+Never buy products that use animal gelatin.
 And remember, you get what you pay for, so beware cheap supplements and research the manufacturer’s reputation.